programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 Reverse engineering has emerged as an essential method in digital historical research, enabling historians to investigate born-digital artifacts beyond their surface-level representations.
 Several compelling studies highlight the potential of this approach, such as the analyses of the _Mystery House_ game (Apple II, 1980)[^15] and John Aycock’s _Amnesia Remembered_.[^16]

-Aycock’s _Amnesia Remembered_ offers a detailed exploration of software reuse by analysing disassembled binaries from 1980s Atari ST games.
+Aycock’s _Amnesia Remembered_ offers a detailed exploration of software reuse by analyzing disassembled binaries from 1980s Atari ST games.
 This work demonstrates how reverse engineering can uncover historical coding practices, highlighting previously unnoticed relationships between software developers and revealing insights into the evolution of software design and reuse practices within the early gaming industry.

 Additional influential examples include the analysis of the Atari 2600 game _Entombed_ (1982)[^17], which successfully reconstructed its maze-generation algorithm and uncovered hidden software issues, and Aycock's large-scale study, _The Sincerest Form of Flattery_ (2022)[^18], examining nearly two thousand Atari game ROMs to identify widespread patterns of code reuse.